AustinKelsay/vibible/llm/implementation/CHAT_IMPLEMENTATION.md

 ## Architecture Overview

-Vibible chat is a client-to-server streaming flow built on the Vercel AI SDK.
+Visibible chat is a client-to-server streaming flow built on the Vercel AI SDK.

 - Client UI uses `useChat` to send messages to `src/app/api/chat/route.ts`.
 - The API validates input, builds a compact system prompt, and streams tokens back.